asimonf/docker-tshock/README.md

 If you wish to override the configuration or the starting worlds, you can mount the volumes to a host folder and create the necessary files before starting the container.
 You might also wish to link it to mysql, for example.

-The container also uses an enviroment variable to select the world file.
-The environment variable is TERRARIA_WORLD.